Bone Anchored Devices

-A bone-anchored device is a surgically implantable system for treatment of hearing loss that works through direct bone conduction.
+A bone-anchored hearing aid (BAHA) is a surgically implantable system for treatment of hearing loss that works through direct bone conduction.
 It has been used since 1977, and was cleared by the FDA in 1996 as a treatment for conductive and mixed hearing losses in the United States.
 In 2002, the FDA approved its use for the treatment of unilateral sensorineural hearing loss.

 Bone anchored devices are used to help people with chronic ear infections, congenital external auditory canal atresia and single sided deafness who cannot benefit from conventional hearing aids.
 The system is surgically implanted and allows sound to be conducted through the bone rather than via the middle ear — a process known as direct bone conduction.

-Bone anchored devices are used to rehabilitate people with conductive and mixed loss hearing impairment.
-This includes people with chronic infection of the ear canal, people with absence of or a very narrow ear canal as a result of a congenital ear malformation, infection, or surgery, and people with a single sided hearing loss as a result of surgery for a vestibular schwannoma (a tumor of the balance and hearing nerves).
+Bone-anchored devices are used to rehabilitate people with conductive and mixed loss hearing impairment.
+This includes people with chronic infection of the ear canal, people with absence of or a very narrow ear canal as a result of a congenital ear malformation, infection or surgery, and people with a single-sided hearing loss as a result of surgery for a vestibular schwannoma.

 Chronic Ear InfectionToggle accordion item

 Treatment for hearing losses with a bone-anchored device is suitable for people with a conductive or mixed hearing impairment caused by a chronic infection of the middle or outer ear that results in a persistent and unpleasant discharge.